-Rensselaerville Contemporary Home Auction.
-This 1990’s Contemporary Home has 5000SF.
-This luxury home with hi quality construction set on 10 acres with panoramic views is in mint condition.
+Rensselaerville Home Auction.
+This 1990’s Contemporary Home has 5000SF and sits on 120 acres.
+The owner must sell within 6 months.
+Bids by 03/15/2020 to firstname.lastname@example.org.
+This luxury home with hi quality construction set on 120 acres with panoramic views is in mint condition.
 With 3BR3BA, two kitchens, up and Down ( with solid oak cabinetry), dining room, family room, and LR with high end wood. fireplace.
 Owners spared no expense.
 Walk out lower level.

 For more information on Renselaervile Contemporary Home Auction click here.

 Rensselaerville Home Auction

 Rensselaerville NY real estate homes includes the Town of Rensselaerville which is in the southwest corner of Albany County, bordered to the north by the Town of Berne and the east by the town of Westerlo, to the south by Greene County, and to the west by Schoharie County.
 The Catskill Creek, and it’s tributaries, Lake Creek, Fox Creek, Tenmile Creek, Eightmile Creek flow through the town.
 The “official” hamlets are Cooksburg, Medusa, Potter Hollow, Preston Hollow, and Rensselaerville.

 According to the U. S. Census for 2000, the town has a total area of 61.9 square miles and a population of 1,915 people, 96% white.
 The median income for a household is $42,391 and the per capita income for the town is $20,921.